Acacia cyperophylla: Description

 Acacia cyperophylla is a multi-stemmed shrub, or usually a tree that typically grows to a height of up to 12 m and has minni ritchi bark.
 Its phyllodes are more or less erect or pendulous, straight or slightly curved, more or less terete, 70–280 mm long and usually 0.8–2 mm wide with a sharp point on the end.
 The flowers are pale yellow and borne in spikes 10–30 mm long.
 Flowering time depends on the variety, and the pods are narrowly oblong to linear, more or less flat, straight-sided or slightly constricted between the seeds, 40–160 mm long and more or less woody.

 Taxonomy

 Acacia cyperophylla was first formally described in 1864 by George Bentham in his Flora Australiensis from an unpublished description by Ferdinand von Mueller.
 The specific epithet (cyperophylla) means 'sedge-leaved'.

-In 1991, Bruce Maslin described Acacia cyperophylla var. omearana in the The Western Australian Naturalist, and the name and that of the autonym are accepted by the Australian Plant Census:
+In 1991, Bruce Maslin described Acacia cyperophylla var. omearana in The Western Australian Naturalist, and the name and that of the autonym are accepted by the Australian Plant Census: